Trees

 • The builder often plants the initial trees on your lot, these are not planted by, nor replaced by, the District.

-• If a tree on your property dies, you are responsible to replace it.
+• If a tree on your property dies, you are responsible for replacing it.

 • Check your builder warranty to see if a tree is still under warranty.